HMASynthesizer

 The HMA Synthesizer uses hierarchical ML algorithm to learn from real data and generate synthetic data.
 The algorithm uses classical statistics.

 Want to model more complex graphs?
-You can reach out to us to inquire about our paid SDV plans.
+You can to inquire about our paid SDV plans.
 SDV Enterprise supports work many more tables, so you will not have to use simplify_schema

 on the paid plan.

-When creating your synthesizer, you are required to pass in a Metadata object as the first argument.
+When creating your synthesizer, you are required to pass in a object as the first argument.

 All other parameters are optional.
 You can include them to customize the synthesizer.